 SharePoint Online (SPO) now offers two models for building sites.
 Classic SPO sites and Modern SPO sites leveraging the SPFx framework.
 Presently, there are still significant differences in capability between Classic and Modern – specifically in the arena of brand-ability, customization, third party integration and design output, but the demand or Modern SPO sites is increasing as some customers want to be able to leverage the ‘latest and greatest’.

-Akumina, in the upcoming 5.0 release that was announced on May 22, will fully support both models.
+Akumina fully support both models.
+Akumina version 4.8 supports classic and modern, while version 5.0 supports modern only.
 This allows Akumina to meet the demand of the marketplace for the most recent Microsoft capabilities and offerings, as well as for sites that provide a full featured and immersive and distinct experience, based on Classic SPO sites.
 Customers will be able to leverage one approach or the other – or in certain circumstances, both at the same time.

 Akumina separates Content, from Function, from Presentation.
 This abstracted approach is what allows for: